- Relational life & leadership coach

 I come to the work of coaching and facilitation with the lived experience of moving through life in the U.S. as a multi-racial and sometimes white-presenting “other” with multiple, intersecting privileged and marginalized identities.
 I bring relentless compassion, an unusual perspective and an eclectic variety of tools to the conversation of expanding our lives and our leadership beyond personal growth and into relational development.
-I deeply and truly believe we are in this together and my liberation is bound to yours; I am learning and unlearning alongside you.
+I believe our liberation is bound to one another’s; I am learning and unlearning alongside you.

 SOME THINGS I BELIEVE

 I believe neither freedom nor joy can be sustained without combining relentless compassion with the disobedience of inquiry.